-Benzo misuse is a growing issue in Colorado.
-Many who misuse benzos, like Xanax, Ativan and Valium, also mix them with alcohol because the effects of both are intensified when they are used together.
-When their tolerance to alcohol increases, people may use benzos to feel a more euphoric experience.
+Benzo misuse is a growing issue in Colorado, and many people who are misusing it combine them with alcohol to enhance the effects.
+When their tolerance to alcohol increases, people may use benzos to feel a euphoric experience.

 Both benzos and alcohol act as depressants to the nervous system.
 Using both together could depress the nervous system too much and cause breathing to slow down or stop.
 Overdoses can easily occur when both benzos and alcohol are used together.

 Benzos and alcohol are commonly used together in date-rape situations to make people incapable of resisting the attack.
 Even if they are still conscious, those who take benzos and alcohol together may not be able to move, or the motivation to resist may not be present.
 These impairments could cause injury in other situations as well.
 For instance, if your location becomes unsafe, you may not have the ability or motivation to leave.